-- (3) (e) the property's context in relation to the City's policies and adopted plans and the property's surrounding area. - (d) The planning and development board may make a recommendation which evaluates the relationship of the proposed designation to the city's adopted policies and plans and the effect of the proposed designation on the surrounding area.
-The planning and development board shall also make recommendations regarding any other planning considerations relevant to the proposed designation.
-The planning and development board may make recommendations to the commission any time prior to the public hearing. - (e) Amendment or rescission of any designation shall be upon the request of a person or persons authorized to nominate a property for landmark designation and shall follow the procedures set forth in Sections 22-63 and 22-64.
-If a request for amendment or rescission of a designation is acted upon unfavorably, no new request for amendment or rescission shall be submitted for the identical property or area for a period of one (1) year from the date of such unfavorable action, except upon a showing of substantial and material newly discovered information. - (f) Designation of a landmark or amendment or rescission of a previous designation shall include a statement of the reasons for such designation, amendment or rescission relevant to the criteria and conditions set forth in Sections 22-64(b) and (c). - (g) The Newton Landmark Preservation Sites shall be recorded as follows: - (1) The office of the city clerk shall record with the Middlesex County recorder the legal description of all buildings, lands, sites or areas designated as Newton Landmark Preservation Sites by the boardcommission, and shall send a copy to the commissioner of inspectional services.
-In addition, the same may be made available to the public in form and fashion as the commission or board deems appropriate. - (2) Newton Landmark Preservation records. - a) The commission shall keep current and public a list of all properties designated as Newton Landmark Preservation Sites, or included in the State or National Register of Historic Places and make the same available to the public in form and fashion as the commission or city council deems appropriate. - b) The commission will provide the commissioner of inspectional services and the director of planning and development with current lists and maps showing Newton Landmark Preservation Sites and Districts for their use in referring applications to the commission.
+- (e) Amendment or rescission of any designation shall be upon the request of a person or persons authorized to nominate a property for landmark designation and shall follow the procedures set forth in Sections 22-63 and 22-64.
+If a request for amendment or rescission of a designation is acted upon unfavorably, no new request for amendment or rescission shall be submitted for the identical property or area for a period of one (1) year from the date of such unfavorable action, except upon a showing of substantial and material newly discovered information. - (f) Designation of a landmark or amendment or rescission of a previous designation shall include a statement of the reasons for such designation, amendment or rescission relevant to the criteria and conditions set forth in Sections 22-64(b) and (c). - (g) The Newton Landmark Preservation Sites shall be recorded as follows: - (1) The office of the city clerk shall record with the Middlesex County recorder the legal description of all buildings, lands, sites or areas designated as Newton Landmark Preservation Sites by the commission, and shall send a copy to the commissioner of inspectional services.
+In addition, the same may be made available to the public in form and fashion as the commission deems appropriate. - (2) Newton Landmark Preservation records. - a) The commission shall keep current and public a list of all properties designated as Newton Landmark Preservation Sites, or included in the State or National Register of Historic Places and make the same available to the public in form and fashion as the commission or city council deems appropriate. - b) The commission will provide the commissioner of inspectional services and the director of planning and development with current lists and maps showing Newton Landmark Preservation Sites and Districts for their use in referring applications to the commission.
 (Ord.
 No. T-288, 9-9-93; Ord.
-No. X-228, 9-18-06).)
+No. X-228, 9-18-06)

 Sec.
-22-6465.
+22-65.
 Additional powers and duties of the commission.